Have you ever wondered what is a "requirement" in software engineering and why we need them in the first place?

 A non-functional requirement defines any limitations that the software may have.

-Performance: for example, the number of transactions that the software should do in a day.
+Performance: for example, the number of transactions the software should do daily.

 Security and access: it should comply with the law.